RBK Kids

 COVID

-If your child develops any of these symptoms in class, you’ll be notified to pick them up.
+If your child begins to show any of these symptoms while in class, we’ll contact you so they can be picked up promptly.

 -